iamisha/JAVA/java-io/readme.md

 # Java ByteArrayOutputStream class

 a.
 Used to write single data into multiple files.

 b.
 Data is written into byte array that can be written to the multiple streams.

 **c.Example program:- ["ByteArrayOutputStreamExam.java"]**
+Example no. 2 :- **["ByteArrayOutputStreamExam2.java"]**

+In the above example, we have created an array of bytes to store the data returned by the toByteArray() method.

+We then have used the for loop to access each byte from the array.
+Here, each byte is converted into the corresponding character using typecasting.